OmarAglan/ArbSh/README.md

   - No external process execution support yet (e.g., running `git`, `notepad`).
 - **BiDi / Rendering:**
   - The ported BiDi algorithm logic (`BidiAlgorithm.cs`) correctly processes levels and reorders runs based on the original C implementation's logic.
 However, it requires **comprehensive unit testing** and potential refinement against UAX #9 for full compliance if the C version was simplified.
+  - Unit tests for `GetCharType` are complete. `ProcessRuns` is currently being unit tested and debugged to ensure correct segmentation and level assignment, especially in complex scenarios with explicit formatting codes.
   - **Integration with console rendering (Phase 5) is needed to actually display text visually reordered according to BiDi rules.** Currently, output is sent to the console as-is without visual reordering.
 - **Parameter Binding:**
   - Type conversion relies on `TypeConverter` and `Convert.ChangeType`, which handles common types but not complex types like script blocks or hashtables (as in PowerShell).